vitormarcal/marcal-blog/content/sometimes-angels-are-right-beside-us.md

 To each burn a candle for you
 To make bright and clear your path
 And to walk,like Christ, in grace and love ...

+*Memories from Rampa do Urubu, Viana - ES, July 2024*